cichengzi/cichengzi.github.io/content/project/adas_formal_analysis/index.md

 ---
-title: Formal Analysis of Advanced Driver Assistance System
+title: Enhanced Verification and Falsification for ADAS Safety and Security Based on Reachability and Deep Reinforcement Learning
-summary: Verification and falsification of ADAS under cyberattacks.
+summary: Verification and falsification of ADAS under cyberattacks based on hybrid automaton reachability and deep reinforcement learning.
 tags:
   - Formal Analysis
 date: '2024-05-10T00:00:00Z'